Myrina, Greece

+Myrina (Μύρινα /el/, /grc/) is a town and a municipal unit on the island of Lemnos, Greece, serving as its capital.
+The town has a population of 6,190, while the municipal unit includes multiple nearby villages adding up to a population of 8,518 (according to the 2021 census).
+Prior to the 2011 local government reform it used to be its own municipality, after which it was incorporated into the newly formed municipality of Lemnos.

 Climate

 The climate in Lemnos is mainly Mediterranean.
-Myrina has a hot summer Mediterranean climate(Köppen:Csa).
+Myrina has a hot summer Mediterranean climate (Köppen: Csa).
 The winters are generally mild, but there is occasionally a snowfall.
 Strong winds are a feature of the island, especially in August and in winter time, hence its nickname "the wind-ridden one" (in Greek, Ανεμόεσσα).
 The temperature is typically 2 to 5 degrees Celsius less than in Athens, especially in summertime.
 Myrina is relatively dry, due to the rain shadow caused by the Pindus Mountains.